jdermont/playground-kvhfh5iv/connect4.md

 # Yavalath

 This is similar to connect 4.
 Simple inputs for red and blue were not successful.
 Of course it was better than pure mcts, but nowhere near the thing I have now.
+But the person I know uses those simple inputs and it works well for him.
+Once again, probably there is something lacking in my learning methodology.

 Just like in connect 4, I use 4-tuples in yavalath.
 This was easy because I already used the pattern to check for wins and loses.
 There are 102 4-in-rows in yavalath, thus 102x81=8262.
-With 16 hidden units thats 132k weights (66k chars) and this is the net uploaded to leaderboard.
+With 16 hidden units thats 132k weights (66k chars) and this is the net uploaded to the arena.

 Interestingly, it is less susceptible to early traps even without booking - when it loses, it is in 18+ rounds, not as early as 12 then even with booking.
 Again, I have trained bigger network which is much better but I can't upload it due to size limit.